dataluscorp/browser/js/src/doc/index.rst

 ============

-*SpiderMonkey* is the *JavaScript* and *WebAssembly* implementation library of the *Mozilla Firefox* web browser.
+*SpiderMonkey* is the *JavaScript* and *WebAssembly* implementation library of the *Mozilla Datalus* web browser.
 The implementation behaviour is defined by the `ECMAScript <https://tc39.es/ecma262/>`_ and `WebAssembly
 <https://webassembly.org/>`_ specifications.